friends-of-freeswitch/switchio/docs/cmdline.rst

     `Bridger`: Bridge sessions within a call an arbitrary number of times.

-The applications listed can be used with the `--app` option to the `run` sub-command.
+The applications listed can be used with the `app` option to the `run` sub-command.
 `run` is the main sub-command used to start a load test.
 Here is the help::

     $ switchy run --help